Physics-Lee/Calcium_Imaging_of_Single_Neuron/README.md

 note:

 * How to detect outliers?
+(Don't need fine-tune)

   * Tukey test of the number of bright pixels of certain binary frame.
-IQR_index = 1
+IQR_index = 1.5
   * Tukey test of the intensity of bright pixels of certain binary frame.
-IQR_index = 1
+IQR_index = 1.5
   * Tukey test of the `intensity_volume` of certain volume.
-IQR_index = 1
+IQR_index = 3
   * Tukey test of the diff or ratio.
 IQR_index = 3

 * How to deal with outliers?